Brian Fenton

-Brian Fenton (born 2 March 1994) is a Gaelic footballer who plays for the Raheny club and for the Dublin county team.
-He was the 2018 and 2020 All Stars Footballer of the Year.
+Brian Fenton (born 2 March 1994) is a Gaelic footballer who plays for the Raheny club and previously for the Dublin county team.
+He was the 2018 and 2020 GAA/GPA Footballer of the Year.

 Education and family

 His father (Brian senior), is from Spa, outside Killarney.
 The family home is in Raheny.
 Initially training as a physiotherapist, Fenton studied for a Masters in Business Management so that he could embark on a new career selling hospital and clinic equipment as a medical sales representative with Tekno Surgical.
 He bought his own house in Killester.
-After the five-in-row, Fenton went on holiday to Marbella with his girlfriend for a few days.